stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on deployments where the selector doesn't match the pod template labels
+**Description**: Indicates when deployment selectors fail to match the pod template labels.

-**Remediation**: Make sure your deployment's selector correctly matches the labels in its pod template.
+**Remediation**: Confirm that your deployment selector correctly matches the labels in its pod template.

 **Template**: [mismatching-selector](generated/templates.md#mismatching-selector)